themagicalmammal/howtolinux/README.md

 ### Graphic tools
 #### 1. [GIMP](https://www.gimp.org/)
 It is a free and open-source Image Editor.
-You can further enhance your productivity with many customization options and 3rd party plugins.
+Additionally, you can improve your richness with many customization choices and plugins.
 ```bash
 sudo apt install gimp -y
 ```
 #### 2. [Krita](https://krita.org/en/)
-An open-source painting program.
-It is made by artists that want to see affordable art tools for everyone.
+Open-source art software.
+It is made by professionals that want to see affordable design tools for everyone.
 ```bash
 sudo apt install krita -y
 ```
 #### 3. [Blender](https://www.blender.org/)
-It is the free and open-source 3D creation suite.
-It supports the entirety of the 3D pipeline—modeling, rigging, animation, simulation, rendering, compositing and motion tracking, even video editing and game creation.
+Free and open-source, 3D creation suite.
+It supports the aggregate of the 3D pipeline, including modeling, rigging, animation, simulation, rendering, compositing and motion tracking, even video editing and game creation.
 ```bash
 sudo apt install blender -y
 ```
 #### 4. [Inkscape](https://inkscape.org/)
-Inkscape is a free and open-source vector graphics editor used to create vector images, primarily in Scalable Vector Graphics (SVG) format.
-Here you can be an illustrator, designer, web designer, or just someone who needs to create some vector imagery.
+Free and open-source, vector graphics editor used to create vector images, primarily in Scalable Vector Graphics (SVG) format.
+Here you can be an illustrator, designer, web designer, or just someone who wants to create vector imagery.
 ```bash
 sudo apt install inkscape -y
 ```